| Home | Friday May 18 2012 |

 Torah Mantle: 7 Sacred Species My inspiration for the Seven Sacred Species watercolor comes from a passage in Deuteronomy 8.10 where we are introduced to the Sacred Bounty of the Land of Israel: For the Lord your G-d is bringing you into a good land, a land with streams and springs and fountains issuing from plain and hill; a land of wheat and barley, of (grape) vines, figs, and pomegranates, a land of olive trees and honey.
 G-d cites these seven foods both for their spiritual as well as nutritional benefits.

-Holiday: On Passover, We Remember Camellias and pansies are inset into Stars of David.
+Holiday: Passover Camellias and pansies are inset into Stars of David.
 Pesach (or Passover) is written on the Seder plate, which contains traditional Passover symbols.
 Archival giclée print, ready for framing.
 About giclée prints.

 To Life! with Mosaic Within days of returning from Israel in January 2001, I created this collage to express my hope of peace and continuity for Jerusalem and Israel.
 It has over 150 individual watercolor-painted pieces.
 The foreground depicts a luxurious mosaic floor tile from Masada.
 The top is Jerusalem, and includes the Western Wall and Dome of the Rock.
 The dove has Shalom--peace--in its wings.
 Chai is inscribed over an entrance to the Old City; and the upper reach of the palm is the letter Shin.
 Three small, golden, six-pointed stars evoke the memory of King David who made Jerusalem our temporal and spiritual home.
 Archival giclée print.
 About giclée prints.